 What does an Addiction Counselor in Arizona do?
 What is Their Job Role?

-These types of counselors do important counseling work.
-These people help those recovering from drug or alcohol abuse and their families through some difficult times, shepherding them through treatment and later, through the maintenance stages.
+An Arizona substance abuse counselor will do important direct client contact counseling work.
+A substance abuse counselor will help those recovering from drug or alcohol abuse and their families through some difficult times, shepherding them through treatment and later, through the maintenance stages.

-While it's an admirable career path, potential drug and alcohol counselors do need to meet a specific set of requirements in the state of Arizona.
+While substance abuse counseling is an admirable career path, a potential drug and alcohol substance abuse counselor will need to meet a specific set of requirements in the state of Arizona.
 To become a licensed, independent counselor, you’ll need to complete at least a master's degree, as well as jump through some additional hoops on the road to certification.
-Candidates can anticipate doing an internship, and participating in supervised practice sessions, in the time leading up to the big exam.
+An Arizona substance abuse counselor can anticipate doing an internship, and participating in supervised practice sessions, in the time leading up to the big exam.

 If you're thinking about becoming a substance counselor in Arizona, here is what you need to know about obtaining the right credentials, as well as what you can expect regarding salary and career path.

 What Are the Job Duties and the Job Description?

 An Arizona substance abuse counselor will work in a wide range of medical office and hospital locations.
 They might work in a rehabilitation facility, at a hospital, or in a private practice.
 Regardless of where you decide to work, the job duties are relatively uniform across settings.
 Most substance abuse counselors work directly with patients and play a hands-on role in their recovery process.

 Substance abuse counselors provide support to people suffering from drug or alcohol dependence, as well as eating disorders or behavioral issues.
 This person works with their clients, teaching them how to modify their behavior and ultimately learn to cope with addiction dependencies.